 - 1. In the left navigation menu, tap Content Manager. - 2.
 Select the check box to the left of the content on the Local Content tab, or select the empty check box at the top of the column to select all content. - 3.
 Tap Delete. - 4.
 To confirm the deletion, tap Delete.

 Deleting keys

-Delete keys when they are no longer required.
+Delete keys when they expire.